 Skip to main content

 CoreWeave AI Object Storage uses Access Keys to authenticate requests for users and workloads.
 Access Keys are created either in Cloud Console, or by using Workload Identity Federation, which is recommended for production.
+Before you can create or manage Access Keys, you need an API Access Token with admin permissions.

 Using Cloud Console tokens

-Cloud Console tokens allow for an easier but slightly less security-conscious method to create either permanent or time-limited Access Keys for CoreWeave AI Object Storage using Cloud Console tokens.
+Cloud Console tokens provide a straightforward way to create either permanent or time-limited Access Keys for CoreWeave AI Object Storage.
 To create an Access Key using a Cloud Console token, follow the steps in How-To: Create Key with a Cloud Console token.
+Keys generated with Cloud Console tokens are created by submitting API requests to CreateAccessKeyFromJWT, and have these characteristics:

 • Duration: Keys can be persistent, or they can be time-limited for up to 12 hours.

-• Identity format: coreweave/<cloud-token-id>.
+• Identity format: coreweave/[CLOUD-TOKEN-ID].

 • Requirements: Requires access to the Cloud Console.
 The Cloud Console token used to create the Access Key must have write permissions for Object Storage to allow users to upload data.
 See: How to: Create an API Access Token for details.